Important Facts for Diabetes Prevalence

 How Are We Doing?The prevalence of diabetes has risen and will likely continue to rise steadily, both nationally and in Utah.
 Several factors contribute to this increase.
 Increasing rates of obesity and sedentary lifestyles add to the number of people at risk for developing diabetes, while improvements in medical care mean people with diabetes are living longer (see http://www.pophealthmetrics.com/content/8/1/29).

 Evidence-based PracticesDiabetes Self-Management Classes have been shown to improve blood sugar control among participants.
-In Utah, programs are available that have are recognized by the American Diabetes Association, certified by the American Association of Diabetes Educators, or certified by the State of Utah.
+In Utah, programs are available that are recognized by the American Diabetes Association, certified by the American Association of Diabetes Educators, or certified by the State of Utah.
 At this time, state certification is being phased out and the EPICC Program is helping programs that only have state certification receive recognition through the American Diabetes Association or the American Association of Diabetes Educators.